 Good news!
 The online scheduling site for our parish photo directory makeup sessions is set up and ready.
 By clicking HERE, you can easily schedule your appointment online.
 Please plan on an hour for your professional portrait session.
 Come prepared for your session and show the real you!
 We often photograph families and individuals with their meaningful items: special keepsakes, sports equipment, musical instruments, etc. Many families wear coordinating colors for a unified look.
 For families and individuals, we suggest solid colored shirts with long sleeves.

-We’re making excellent progress towards our goal and hope to keep the momentum going!
-We’re currently up to $108,492 with 245 participating households!
+With all of your help, we’ve met our Annual Catholic Appeal goal for 2017!
 It is our hope this year that all of our parish families will participate by completing an envelope, or by donating online.
-Donate today: www.seattlearchdiocese.org/donate
+It’s not too late, you can still donate today: www.seattlearchdiocese.org/donate

 “There must be no family without a home, no refugee without a welcome, no person without dignity.”

 In the past week, Pope Francis, the U.S. Bishops, Catholic Relief Services, and our very own Archbishop Sartain and Bishop Elizondo have all issued statements speaking out against the Executive Order banning refugees from entering the United States.
 As Catholics, we believe that the dignity of the human person must be upheld at all times and in all places.